Tips for Driving in Quebec City From Firsthand Experience

 This is a great option if you want covered parking.
 It's a multi-story parking garage and close to several tourist attractions, such as the Museum of Civilization, which is well worth a visit.

 What else is on your Quebec itinerary?
-If you enjoy hiking and the weather permits, make sure you check out Montmorency Falls and Mont Sainte Anne!
+Enjoy a cozy visit to the best coffee shops in Quebec City.
+Or if you enjoy hiking and the weather permits, make sure you check out Montmorency Falls and Mont Sainte Anne!
 Between waterfalls and mountains, you’ll be in hiking heaven at these locations.